Loudbooks/PasteBook/README.md

 # PasteBook
-An easy on the eyes, portable, fun paste bin written in Svelte and Kotlin.
+An easy on the eyes, portable, lightning fast pastebin written in Svelte and Kotlin.

 ### Prerequisites
 Docker.
 Both the frontend and backend are to be installed with Docker.
 You can learn more [here](https://www.docker.com).